ASP.NET Core 10 · React 19 · PostgreSQL

 What the license means

-Use DotForge to build unlimited commercial products.
-You may not resell or redistribute DotForge itself as a template or starter kit.
+Use DotPlate to build unlimited commercial products.
+You may not resell or redistribute DotPlate itself as a template or starter kit.
 The source code you receive is yours to modify freely.

 FAQ